arrowhead-f/client-adapter-qt/README.md

 ## Initialization
 The library must be initialized by instantiating a _QArrowheadHttpClientSystemAdapter_ class.

-The constructor requires the the following parameters:
+The constructor requires the following parameters:
 * `std::string serviceRegistryBaseUrl` - the base URL of the Service Registry core system,
 * `std::string authorizationBaseUrl` - the base URL of the Authorization core system,
 * `std::string orchestratorBaseUrl` - the base URL of the Orchestrator core system,